 Why Have Prices Increased?

 Ticket prices are high today for a number of reasons.
 For starters, the industry has consolidated a lot over the last few years.
 Less competition means less need for cheaper prices.
-Thanks to bankruptcies and mergers, there are now only four major airlines in the US (soon to be three when American merges with US Airways).
+Thanks to bankruptcies and mergers, there are now only four major airlines in the United States (soon to be three when American merges with US Airways).
 In Canada, there are two.
 In Europe, KLM and Air France are now one company, and Lufthansa has its hands in many smaller airlines.
-(While budget airlines keep prices cheap within Europe, once you leave the continent, those 10 Euro prices disappear!)
+(While budget airlines keep prices cheap within Europe, once you leave the continent, those 10 euro prices disappear!)
 As airlines have partnered up, merged, or gone bankrupt, the incentive to create low fares to win your business has mostly disappeared.

 Secondly, the price of airline fuel has increased tremendously.
 Back in 1996, airline fuel cost 55 cents per gallon.
 Now, it’s $2.97 per gallon.
 Airlines can’t absorb all of that increase, so they pass some of that on to the consumer, leading to higher fares.